hangxie/parquet-tools/USAGE.md

 `import` command creates a parquet file based from data in other format.
 The target file can be on local file system or cloud storage object like S3, you need to have permission to write to target location.
 Existing file or cloud storage object will be overwritten.

 The command takes 3 parameters, `--source` tells which file (file system only) to load source data, `--format` tells format of the source data file, it can be `json`, `jsonl` or `csv`, `--schema` points to the file holds schema.
-Optionally, if CSV file contains a header line, you can use `--skip-header` to skip the first line of CSV file.
+Optionally, you can use `--compression` to specify compression codec (UNCOMPRESSED/SNAPPY/GZIP/LZO/BROTLI/LZ4/ZSTD/LZ4_RAW), default is "SNAPPY".
+If CSV file contains a header line, you can use `--skip-header` to skip the first line of CSV file.

 Each source data file format has its own dedicated schema format: